To open the Export Settings dialog, select Export Settings from the Context menu of the asset, or select Edit > Export Settings.

 For general information about compression settings, see Compression tips.

 Conforms the output to the NTSC standard or to the PAL standard.
-When set to Automatic (Based On Source), Adobe Media Encoder automatically sets this value to match the source.
+When set to Match Source, Adobe Media Encoder automatically sets this value to match the source.
 For example, if the source file frame rate is 25 fps, Adobe Media Encoder sets the TV standard to PAL.

 Dimensions, in pixels, of the output frame.
-When set to Automatic (Based On Source), Adobe Media Encoder automatically sets this value to match the frame dimensions of the source.
+When set to Match Source, Adobe Media Encoder automatically sets this value to match the frame dimensions of the source.
 (See Image aspect ratio and frame size.)

 Frame rate of the output file in frames per second.
 Some codecs support a specific set of frame rates.
-When set to Automatic (Based On Source), Adobe Media Encoder automatically sets this value to match the frame rate of the source.
+When set to Match Source, Adobe Media Encoder automatically sets this value to match the frame rate of the source.
 (See Frame rate.)

 Field Order or Field Type

 Specifies whether the output file has progressive frames or frames made up of interlaced fields, and if the latter, which field will be written first.
 Progressive is the correct setting for computer display and motion picture film.
 Choose Upper First or Lower First when exporting video for an interlaced medium, such as NTSC, or PAL.
-When set to Automatic (Based On Source), Adobe Media Encoder automatically sets this value to match the field order of the source.
+When set to Match Source, Adobe Media Encoder automatically sets this value to match the field order of the source.
 (See Interlaced versus noninterlaced video.)

 Aspect or Pixel Aspect Ratio

 Select the pixel aspect ratio appropriate for the output type.
 When the pixel aspect ratio (displayed in parentheses) is 1.0, the output will have square pixels; all others will have non-square pixels.
 Because computers generally display pixels as squares, content using non‑square pixel aspect ratios appear stretched when viewed on a computer but appear with the correct proportions when viewed on a video monitor.
-When set to Automatic (Based On Source), in H.264 Blu-ray, MPEG-2 Blu-ray, or MPEG-2-DVD format, Adobe Media Encoder automatically sets this value to match the pixel aspect ratio of the source.
+When set to Match Source, in H.264 and MPEG-2 formats, Adobe Media Encoder automatically sets this value to match the pixel aspect ratio of the source.
 (See Pixel aspect ratio.)

 Profile and Level settings are relevant to formats that use variants of MPEG encoding, including H.264.
 Recommended settings are often a combination of Profile and Level settings.
 For example, a common recommendation for high-quality encoding for Internet distribution is a setting of High Profile, Level 5.1.
 For more information, see the Wikipedia website.

 Level used by Adobe Media Encoder, with ranges that differ depending on output format.
-This setting, in part, specifies a maximum bitrate.
+The different level choices can constrain the Frame Size, Frame Rate, Field Order, Aspect, and Bitrate settings.

 Export As Sequence